-Heathrow Southern Railway is all about allowing fast, easy and relaxing access to Heathrow Airport through the construction of 8 miles of new infrastructure from the west end of the existing Terminal 5 station.
-HSR will enable trains to operate between Heathrow and Waterloo via Clapham Junction, Putney, Hounslow, Twickenham, Richmond, Staines and other intermediate stations.
+Heathrow Southern Railway (HSR) is all about allowing fast, easy and relaxing access to Heathrow Airport through the construction of up to 8 miles of new railway from the west end of the existing Terminal 5 station, linking the south western and great western rail corridors.

-Our new railway will also improve connectivity between Surrey and London for commuters, creating a new route to London from train service between Basingstoke/Guildford and to Paddington via Woking, Heathrow and Old Oak Common (for HS2 and the Elizabeth Line).
-Trains could set out on these journeys from as far away as the south coast.
+Our new railway will also improve connectivity between Surrey and London for commuters, creating a new route from Basingstoke, Guildford and Woking, via Heathrow Airport, to Old Oak Common (for HS2 and the Elizabeth Line) and London Paddington.

 Whether or not a third runway is built, many more passengers and airport workers need to be accessing Heathrow by train.
 The Government’s recent M25 South West Quadrant Study ruled out widening the motorway.

 Through this website we introduce our project.
 Further information will be posted as the plans for HSR are developed.
 We welcome enquiries from residents, communities, elected representatives, media, businesses and other stakeholders.
 Please go to our contact page if you would like to get in touch.